Boran/webfact/README.md

 You need:
-  Docker server (e.g. Ubuntu 14.04) with docker 1.5 or later Container for the webfactory (e.g. the drupal lamp "boran/drupal" container) This module and the webfactfeature module
+  Docker server (e.g. Ubuntu 14.04) with docker 1.5 or later Container for the webfactory (e.g. the drupal lamp "boran/drupal" container) This module and the modules above
   Some Drupal contrib modules.
-  Bootstrap theme and link in the theme function for status fields
+  Bootstrap theme

 Installation
 ----------------
-See the readme in the webfact-make repo.
+See the readme in the https://github.com/Boran/webfact-make repo.

 Programming notes